dimaTidev/MeshCombiner/README.md

 # How to use
-- Setup hierarchy => all meshes parented to one object
+- Setup hierarchy => all meshes parented to one object (parent must be clear from meshFilter or meshRenderer)
 - Drop to parent `MeshCombiner.cs`
 - Select bake queue in script
 - Use editor buttons if need bake in editor